 Summer Seminar

-Seminar participants will receive books, lunch, and a $50 gift card.
+Participants will receive a copy of the selected text, lunch, and a $50 gift card.

 Expectations